Who owns Yorba Linda Water District?

 How can I contact a Board member directly?

-The General Manager’s secretary will forward your telephone number to any member of the Board.
+The Executive Assistant will forward your telephone number or e-mail address to any member of the Board.
 Please call 714-701-3020.

 How can I contact the General Manager?